Negan: Season 1

-However, the trust is broken in Negan and Maggie's dynamic, as it's revealed that Maggie was planning to trade Negan to the Croat in exchange for Hershel.
-This realization results in an altercation between the two, where Negan finally accepts that no matter what he does and how hard he tries, Maggie will never get over Glenn's murder.
-Negan then willingly surrenders to the Burazi as Maggie hands him over in exchange for Hershel.
-Before going with the Croat, Negan asks Maggie to look after Ginny for him.
-The Croat introduces Negan to the Dama, the Burazi's mysterious ally who wants Negan to be their new leader, under whom they will unite New York and begin conquering more territory.
-To further convince him, the Dama reveals Hershel's severed toe to Negan, threatening to go back for more if Negan does not comply.
+It is revealed that Maggie planned to trade Negan to the Croat in exchange for Hershel, breaking their trust.
+Nonetheless, Negan willingly goes through with the exchange, asking Maggie to look after Ginny.
+The Croat introduces Negan to the Dama, his mysterious ally who wants Negan to be their hero in uniting New York and conquering more territory.
+Dama reveals Hershel's severed toe and threatens to go back for more if Negan does not comply.